sindresorhus/electron-better-ipc/readme.md

 #### data

-Type: `any`
+Type: `unknown`

-Data to send to the receiver.
+The data to send to the receiver.

 ## Renderer process

 ### ipcRenderer.callMain(channel, [data])

 Send a message to the main process.
-Returns a Promise for the response.

 In the main process, use `ipcMain.answerRenderer` to reply to this message.

+Returns a `Promise<unknown>` with the reply from the main process.

 #### channel